 This section refers to the law on equal pay between women and men which applies in England, Scotland, Wales, Northern Ireland and the Republic of Ireland.
 The overall framework of the law comes from European law which all EU countries must comply with.
-Pay discrimination on other grounds is dealt with in a separate guide.
+Pay discrimination on other grounds is referred to on page 8 and also dealt with in a separate guide.

-England, Scotland, Wales: The Equality Act 2010 and in Northern Ireland the Equal Pay Act (NI) 19703 provide for equal pay between men and women who do:
+England, Scotland, Wales: The Equality Act 2010 and in Northern Ireland the Equal Pay Act (NI) 1970 provide for equal pay between men and women who do:

-- ► Like work the same or broadly similar work - ► Work that is rated as equivalent eg in a job evaluation scheme - Work of equal value in terms of the demands made
+- ► Like work the same or broadly similar work - ► Work that is rated as equivalent eg. in a job evaluation scheme - ► Work of equal value in terms of the demands made